+1 888 340 6572 Try free for 30 days

 Replay different studies on several symbols together

-Global Mode gives you the ability to playback an instrument in several places at once.
-For example, you might want to watch the Market Scanner and each of the charts where you're following Google.
-Starting point, base resolution, and playback speed will be the same in all the windows that you are playing back.
+Workspace Mode gives you the ability to playback an instrument in several places at once.
+For example, you might want to watch the Market Scanner, DOM window and each of the charts where you're following Google.
+Starting point, base resolution, and playback speed will be the same in all the windows that you are playing back in your workspace.

 MultiCharts

 Imagine that you have Google plotted in several charts, but each window has different technical indicators and strategies.
-With Global Mode you can replay all the charts at the same time and see how different studies are performing.
+With Workspace Mode you can replay all the charts within your workspace at the same time and see how different studies are performing.

 Playback entire markets